 .
 Our staff are working hard to get everyone on board as efficiently as possible and on their desired sailing.

 Coromandel, Rangitoto Island, Rotoroa Island and Tiritriri Matangi Island: please check in at the Information Centre/Ticket Office 30 minutes prior to departure.
 If you purchased your tickets online and have them on your phone, or if you printed your tickets at home, you do not need to check-in at the Fullers360 Centre/Ticket Office.
 You can proceed directly to Pier 13 to wait to board your ferry.

 ALLOW MORE TIME

-Please arrive at least 30 minutes before your sailing time.
+Please arrive at least 45 minutes before your sailing time if you are buying tickets on the day of travel at the Downtown Ferry Terminal.
 The Downtown Ferry Terminal is busy year-round – and especially on sunny Saturday and Sunday mornings in the warmer months.
 As there are significant redevelopment works happening through summer, this could result in pier changes and alternative walking paths to your pier.
 Read more about the Downtown Programme

 TRAVEL OUTSIDE OF PEAK TIMES

 Have a think about the time you’re travelling.
 If you don’t have a specific time to arrive at your destination, why not travel earlier or later in the day.

 Our Pier 13 Ticket Office and Quay St Info Centre is now closed as work on the Downtown Waterfront Public Space is in full swing.
 For services departing from Pier 13 (Coromandel, Gulf Harbour, Hobsonville Point/ Beach Haven, Rangitoto Island, Rotoroa Island and Tiritiri Matangi Island), please check in and/or purchase your tickets at the Fullers360 Information Centre/Ticket Office before heading over to Pier 13.
 See the walk map from the Ticket Office to Pier 13 here